General Surgery is a clinical discipline devoted to diagnosis and management

 oral, and digestive systems of the body.

-General surgeons perform some of the most common surgeries in our hospitals.
+General surgeons perform some of the most common surgeries in our hospital.

 These include surgeries done in the abdomen—for example, if you

 need to have your appendix removed or get a hernia repaired, you’re

 likely to see a general surgeon for your procedure.

 In addition, you may work with a general surgeon for diagnostic procedures,

 such as a biopsy (tissue sample).